Major Partner Museum

 Plymouth Museum and Art Gallery refurbishment

-The Plymouth Museum and Art Gallery building is currently closed for the development of the new Plymouth History Centre which opens in 2020.
+The Plymouth Museum and Art Gallery building is currently closed for the development of The Box, which opens in 2020.
 The museum is on tour throughout the city.

 For enquiries related to early career development work please contact Sam Jackman, Leadership Coordinator for early career development at email@example.com